-Gross income is the amount of income from the following sources, before deductions (such as the Medicare Part B premium of $104.90 (2013) and the Medicare Part D premium deductions from Social Security, income tax deductions, life or health insurance premiums deductions, etc.):
+Gross income is the amount of income from the following sources, before deductions (such as the Medicare Part B and the Medicare Part D premium deductions from Social Security, income tax deductions, life or health insurance premiums deductions, etc.):

 - Social Security